sjodcre/ar-web/public/content/learn/arweave-ao-101/why-arweave-ao/web3-long.md

+---
+title: "Understanding Arweave + AO: A New Paradigm in Web3 Ecosystems"
+description: "Explore how Arweave and AO redefine the Web3 landscape with permanent storage, scalable compute, and enhanced interoperability, setting them apart from traditional blockchain solutions."
+---

 ## ⚡ How is Arweave + AO Different from Other Web3 Ecosystems?

 | Feature            | Ethereum / Solana / Polygon | Arweave + AO The Computer |